Why not paying bills by Direct Debit could cost you

 However, the Government has previously urged companies to limit the amount that they charge extra for customers who pay their bills by cheque or cash.
 This is because customers who pay bills manually are usually the most vulnerable, so they’re unlikely to be able to cope with the extra cost.

 Managing the bills

-If you find it hard to manage your regular bills but your account won’t let you pay by Direct Debit, you could consider switching to a thinkmoney Personal Account.
+If you find it hard to manage your regular bills but your account won’t let you pay by Direct Debit, you could consider switching to a thinkmoney Current Account.
 It’s a clever alternative to a basic bank account that makes paying bills easy, as all of the money needed for your important financial commitments (that you tell us about) is kept to one side, meaning that they should always be paid.